 BUDGET: Wombat’s City Hostel.
 This hostel gets rave reviews.
 It is located in a neighborhood called Tower Hamlets, which is outside of the heart on London, but with that you get a great place to stay at a budget price.
 They offer a range of dormitory style rooms as well as double rooms with a private bathroom.

 Happy travels!
-If you have any questions about visiting London, or want to share your experience here, comment below!
+If you have any questions about this London itinerary, or if you want to share your experience here, comment below!

 More Information for Your Trip to Europe: